iannagasen/notes/Docker/README.md

 2. How to exit to a running container
    - CTRL + PQ or type exit
    - note you will just detach to the current container
+3. Why use multi-stage build?
+   - Single image, multi layer is large
+     - each instruction in the Dockerfile adds a new layer in the image, increasing the size
+     - ideally, you want the image to contain only the image that are required by the container

 ## Running a containerized/dockerized application
 1. Pull the dockerized application from github